 No wheat varieties are completely resistant to scab, but many commercial wheat varieties have good levels of moderate scab resistance.
+Wheat varieties that possess the Fhb1 gene are usually among the most scab-resistant.

 Spread Out Flowering

 Spring weather is often not warm and moist for more than a week or two.
 So scab risk can be reduced by planting at least three wheat varieties from different heading-date classes (for example, one medium-early variety, one medium variety, and one late variety).
 In that way, head emergence and flowering will be staggered through the spring, reducing the chance that environmental conditions will be conducive to scab in all wheat fields.
 A second way to force wheat to flower at different times in the spring is to stagger planting dates.